Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 *Model assumes aggressive debt repayment and consistent investment.
 Individual results vary widely.

-The Paradox: The specialist with the highest absolute income (OMS) may not achieve the highest net lifetime wealth compared to a very successful general dentist who started earning and investing 10 years earlier, unless the OMS maintains peak earnings for decades.
+Key Insight: The specialist with the highest absolute income (OMS) may not always result in the highest net lifetime wealth compared to a very successful general dentist who started earning and investing 10 years earlier, unless the OMS maintains peak earnings for decades.

 Factors That Influence Earnings Within Each Field